sureshh90/CarND-LaneLines-P1/writeup.md

 #### Sketching the lanes

-After classifying the lanes, the points from the one lane are fit into a line using the `numpy.polyfit()` function.
+After classifying the lanes, the points from a single lane are fit into a line using the `numpy.polyfit()` function.
 In order to extrapolate the line, the x-intercept of the line with the two extremes of y lines are calculated.
 Finally, a line is drawn on the image using the `cv2.polylines()` function.

 In addition to the above functionality, a logic to reduce the flickering effect on videos is also added.
 The flicker is caused due to the rapid change in slope and y-intercept (i.e. line equation) of the drawn line on a particular image/frame.
 In order to smoothen the effect, the mean value of the line equation from last N images/frame is calculated.
 Therefore any peak value is smoothened out.
 The larger the N buffer the smoother the transition is, but less reactive to changes in lanes (particularly visible on curves).